Mobile analytics—or mobile app analytics—is both something that you gather and something that you practice.

 Mobile advertising analytics

-As companies pour thousands of dollars into mobile marketing, it’s important to see just how consumers engage with your advertisements.
+As companies invest thousands of dollars in mobile marketing, it’s important to understand how consumers engage with advertisements.

 App monetization analytics